 To see full profiles of the course lecturers, please visit section Academics of Prague Summer School on Prague Summer School on Europe in Crisis: Hopes and Fears of the EU.

-Kryštof Vosátka, University of Oxford
+Kryštof Vosátka, University of Oxford, UK

 Daniel Haas, University of Cologne, Germany